Integrated Grid Plan Overview

 Integrated Grid Planning

-Planning Process Timeline
+Our Planning Process

-We are currently developing the plan for reinforcing Hawaii's clean energy grid.
+We are currently developing the plan for building Hawaii's clean energy grid.
 This work includes considering potential future locations for clean energy projects and grid infrastructure.
 Throughout the planning process, we will provide information about our progress and invite community members and stakeholders to get involved and share input.

 Key Considerations

 Planning for a clean energy future is not as simple as unplugging from fossil fuels and plugging into renewables like solar and wind.
-Look at the list of factors below that we, our stakeholder groups, and community members must consider to create a clean energy grid.
+Look at the list of factors below that we, our stakeholder groups, and community members must consider to plan a clean energy grid.

 Time